gsoulie/ionic2-resources/ionic-concepts.md

 ### First step : create the pipe class

-First, create a "pipe" directory in your project will containing all pipe lib.
+First, create a *pipe* directory in your project will containing all pipe lib.
 A basic pipe class looks like below :

 ```javascript
 import {Pipe} from '@angular/core';